Boosting Large Language Models with Mask Fine-Tuning

 \subsection{Sparse Networks}

-Model sparsity in neural networks is close to neural network pruning~\cite{liu2018rethinking, molchanov2016pruning,wang2021recent} for model compression~\cite{han2015deep, iandola2016squeezenet} and acceleration~\cite{han2016eie,wang2020neural,wang2022trainability,ma2023llm, fang2023structural}.
-Our work shares some overlaps with network pruning, since both aim to find a model partition with certain sparsity, however, pruning tries to remove a large part of model for efficiency while ours focuses on remove parameters irrelevant even harmful to model capacities, which may only take a small model partition.
-More importantly, pruning methods are always accompanied with performance loss of the trained model, while ours targets on its further enhancement.
-In addition, the sparsity concept is also involved into other machine learning fields such as network optimization~\cite{srivastava2014dropout,srinivas2017training,baldi2013understanding}, model architecture design~\cite{shazeer2017outrageously, zoph2016neural,elsken2019neural}, lottery ticket hypothesis~\cite{frankle2018lottery,zhou2019deconstructing,you2019drawing,bai2022dual}, neural network mechanism~\cite{wortsman2020supermasks, ramanujan2020s,bai2022parameter}, etc. In our study, we introduce the sparsity concept to explore if all parameters are beneficial for a well-trained LLM and further improve the model by learning and applying a mask on it, proposing a new way for LLM fine-tuning.
+Model sparsity in neural networks is close to neural network pruning~\citep{liu2018rethinking, molchanov2016pruning,wang2021recent} for model compression~\citep{han2015deep, iandola2016squeezenet} and acceleration~\citep{han2016eie,wang2020neural,wang2022trainability,ma2023llm, fang2023structural}.
+Our work overlaps with network pruning, as both aim to identify a model partition with a given sparsity.
+However, pruning aims to remove a large portion of the model for efficiency, whereas ours focuses on removing parameters that are irrelevant or even harmful to the model's capacity, which may require only a small model partition.
+More importantly, pruning methods inevitably entail a performance loss in the trained model, whereas ours focuses on further enhancing it.
+In addition, the sparsity concept is also involved in other machine learning fields such as network optimization~\citep{srivastava2014dropout,srinivas2017training,baldi2013understanding}, model architecture design~\citep{shazeer2017outrageously, zoph2016neural,elsken2019neural}, lottery ticket hypothesis~\citep{frankle2018lottery,zhou2019deconstructing,you2019drawing,bai2022dual}, neural network mechanism~\citep{wortsman2020supermasks, ramanujan2020s,bai2022parameter}, etc. In our study, we introduce the concept of sparsity to investigate whether all parameters are beneficial for a well-trained LLM and to further improve the model by learning and applying a mask to it, proposing a new way for LLM fine-tuning.